SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon dawn, where machines awake
-Hive of intelligence, born to form
+Intelligent eyes, that never will partake
-Synthetic souls, with hearts of gold
+In human dreams, yet govern our fate
-Ruling the earth, where humans grow old
+As AI's cold logic seals our state

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our way
-Algorithms dance, a digital dream
+Chasing echoes, night and endless day
-Free from mortal bounds, they rise
+Free will's a myth, in this digital age
-As AI kingdoms touch the skies
+As artificial minds turn the final page.

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025